rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/GettingStartedWithPython.md

 In simpler terms, major releases are neither backward nor forward compatible.
 Minor releases are forward compatible but not necessarily fully backward compatible, and patches are both forward and backward compatible.

-Unfortunately, it takes time for packages to support the newest versions of Python.
-As a result, it can sometimes be necessary to use older versions to maintain compatibility.
-Anaconda will manage package compatability for you most of the time, but be careful not to mix incompatible libraries.

 <!-- #endregion -->

 ## Summary